 The increase in instruction expenses can be explained by increased costs for personal services and employee benefits.
-Debt service cost has decreased due to paying off debt in the past year.
-School lunch program expenses increased from the prior year due to capital outlay purchases.
+Debt service cost has increased due to additional debt being issued at the conclusion of the recently completed capital project.

-Table A-5: Revenue Sources for 2020
+Table A-5: Revenue Sources for 2021